 Please note it is crucial to wait until all the steam has been released from the Instant Pot before taking off the lid.
-Never try to force the lid open before depressurization is complete, as this can be very dangerous.
-Instant Pots have safety locks in place to help prevent you from removing the lid too soon though.
+It’s not safe to open the lid before the depressurization process is over.
+Your Instant Pot should have safety locks so that you can’t open the lid before depressurization is completed.

 How to clean an Instant Pot

 It isn’t difficult to maintain an Instant Pot, which is one reason why they’re so much more convenient than other kitchen appliances.
 All you need to do is wash your Instant Pot’s lid, sealing ring, and insert each time you cook.
 Then just give the outside of the pot a quick wipe to rid it of any food residue, and you’re good to go.